Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 40 gp
 **Completion Time:** 1 hour
-**Components:** Burning incense (40 gp)
+**Components:** Incense (40 gp)
 **Duration:** 10 minutes

 You grant the semblance of life and intelligence to a corpse of your choice within range, allowing it to answer the questions you pose.
-The corpse must still have a mouth and can't be undead.
+The corpse must still have a mouth and can’t be undead.
 The incantation fails if the corpse was the target of this incantation within the last 10 days.

-Until the incantation ends, you can ask the corpse up to five questions.
+Until the incantation ends, you can ask the corpse a question.
 The corpse knows only what it knew in life, including the languages it knew.
 Answers are usually brief, cryptic, or repetitive, and the corpse is under no compulsion to offer a truthful answer if you are hostile to it or it recognizes you as an enemy.
-This incantation doesn't return the creature's soul to its body, only its animating spirit.
-Thus, the corpse can't learn new information, doesn't comprehend anything that has happened since it died, and can't speculate about future events.
+This incantation doesn’t return the creature’s soul to its body, only its animating spirit.
+Thus, the corpse can’t learn new information, doesn’t comprehend anything that has happened since it died, and can’t speculate about future events.

+*Religion check:* With a DC 15 Religion check, you can ask up to five questions.

 ### Commune